 LifeNet’s commitment to transforming African healthcare is inextricably linked to our core values.

-• Impact at scale
+• Sustainable impact at scale

-• Data-based decision making
+• Local church ownership & decision making

-Valuing impact at scale motivates every member of the LifeNet staff to tackle high-impact needs and large-scope problems.
-As LifeNet continues to scale in sub-Saharan Africa, our leaders closely monitor key impact indicators and evaluate all programs and decisions with impact at scale in mind.
+Valuing sustainable impact at scale motivates every member of the LifeNet staff to tackle high-impact needs and large-scope problems.
+As LifeNet continues to scale in sub-Saharan Africa, our leaders closely monitor key impact indicators and evaluate all programs and decisions with sustainable impact at scale in mind.

 IN THE US